ibm-mas/ansible-devops/ibm/mas_devops/roles/db2/README.md

 - Optional
 - Environment Variable: `DB2_TEMP_STORAGE_CLASS`
 - Default: Defaults to `ibmc-block-gold` if the storage class is available in the cluster.
-Set to `""` will drop the tempts storage on DB2ucluster CR.
+Set to `None` will drop the tempts storage on DB2ucluster CR.

 ### db2_temp_storage_size
 Size of temporary persistent volume.